HashakGik/BulletHell-RMMV/tutorials/bosses.md

 ![Darklord forehead](darklord_forehead.gif)

-Let's consider each of these four as if they were each a single enemy.
+Let's consider each of these four as if they were a single enemy.

 ##### Forehead